Microsoft Teams

 • Quickly find the relevant MS Teams channel to communicate with the right team, allowing for easier collaboration on projects and faster communication during an incident

-• Receive actionable directly in MS Teams for Scorecard changes, upcoming Initiatives, weekly summaries of entity performance, and more
+• Receive actionable notifications directly in MS Teams for Scorecard changes, upcoming Initiatives, weekly summaries of entity performance, and more

 How to configure Microsoft Teams with Cortex